ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/advanced-general-purpose-language-features.md

 ## Default Values for Record Fields

 Ballerina also allows default values for record fields as part of the record's type descriptor.
-A default value is an expression, which can also be a closure that is computed in the context of the enclosing module scope.
+A default value is an expression, which can also be a closure computed in the context of the enclosing module scope.

 ```ballerina
 type X record {